-- 1 Egg beaten to brush the pizza crust
+- 1 tbsp soya milk & pinch of paprika to brush the pizza crust

 Add flour and salt to a large bowl make well in the centre. (if making in a mixer use the dough paddle)

-Combine the water and sugar in a jug and heat in microwave until just warm, add tbsp of yeast, whisk and leave for 15mins
+Heat the dairy free milk in a jug in the microwave until just warm, add tbsp of yeast and sugar, whisk and leave for 10mins.

 Tip out onto a well floured surface and knead until dough is smooth – don’t be shy, give it a good pounding! (you obviously don’t need to do this if using a mixer, have the setting on high for 5 mins to knead)